 5. Make a Gingerbread House

 Gingerbread houses are a classic Christmas activity and decoration combo.
 If you decide to make the gingerbread from scratch, consider baking the cookie ahead of time to give it time to harden for building.
 Use the kids’ favorite candies and build your house in any design you want.
-Be sure to reference our guide on how to make a gingerbread house.

 6. Host a Christmas Party